michael-ross-ven/vengeance/README.md

     footprint, makes renaming or modifying columns an expensive operation.
-    In the case that row values dd need to be accessed by numerical index, this requires an extra layer of complexity, whereby items first need to be converted into dictionary keys and values (where their original order must be guaranteed)
+    In the case that row values dd need to be accessed by numerical index, this requires an extra layer of complexity, whereby items first need to be converted into dictionary keys and values (where their original order must be guaranteed), eg

-    eg
         [
             {'col_a': 1, 'col_b': 'b', 'col_c': 'c'},
             {'col_a': 2, 'col_b': 'b', 'col_c': 'c'},